michaelchu/kura/README.md

 Automated options trade tracking

-No more custom spreadsheets or manually entering trades.
-Zentracker handles the complexity of tracking, so you can easily stay on top of your trading.
+No more custom spreadsheets, Zentracker handles the complexity of tracking and analysing your trades, so you can easily stay on top of your trading.

-Built with next.js, react and graphQL.
+Built with Next.js, React.js and GraphQL.